cleuton/rustingcrab/code_samples/perf_prof/ENGLISH.md

 If the **blame** lies in your code (wide bars inside and above it), then optimization is the right path.
 Here’s a concise checklist guided by flamegraph:

 1. Algorithm and complexity
-   – Replace O(n·m) with O(n log n) or O(n) before any micro-optimization.
-   – Avoid repeated work (memoization, moving work out of loops).

 2. Data structures
-   – Choose the right one for access: HashMap vs BTreeMap; Vec vs LinkedList.
-   – Preallocate (reserve) and reuse buffers; avoid intermediate collections.

 3. Allocations and copies
-   – Cut unnecessary `clone`, `to_string`, `format!`; prefer `&str`/slices.
-   – Avoid creating objects per iteration; use static/singleton objects (e.g., Regex).

 4. Strings and Unicode
-   – Only `to_lowercase`/normalize when needed; use ASCII fast-path.
-   – Avoid regex if a simple scanner will do.

 5. Hot loops
-   – Remove cold branches; hoist checks out; selective inlining (`#[inline]`).
-   – Batching: operate in blocks to reduce call and lock overhead.

 6. Cache locality and layout
-   – Linear access in `Vec`/slices; avoid scattered structures; compact data.
-   – Avoid “array of pointers”; prefer “struct of arrays” when appropriate.

 7. Concurrency and synchronization
-   – Reduce locks/contended atomics; use shards or lock-free when appropriate.
-   – Avoid ping-pong between threads; prefer fine-grained work-stealing.

 8. I/O and boundaries
-   – Buffer I/O; batch syscalls; avoid formatting/logging in hot paths.
-   – Disable heavy debug in production.

 9. Specialization and CPU
-   – Enable `target-cpu=native`, LTO/ThinLTO; consider SIMD (crates like `wide`/`std::simd`).
-   – Avoid obvious branch misprediction; use `#[cold]`/`#[expect]` when appropriate.

 10. Quick profile wins
-    – Attack frames with the highest “inclusive time”; validate each change in the flamegraph.
-    – Only then move to low-impact micro-optimizations.